Why Food Security?

 Who do we partner with?

-KCDF is partnering with both Private Sector and CSOs in a multi-pronged approach that seeks to provide ongoing financial and capacity development support to communities on one hand and establishment of an USTAWI sustainability fund on the other hand.
-Key partners include Safaricom Foundation, KCB Foundation, Spital, Mumias Sugar Company, Commercial Bank of Africa, AMIRAN Kenya and Wilder Ganzen, the Netherlands among others.
+KCDF is partnering with both private sector and CSOs in a multi-pronged approach that seeks to provide ongoing financial and capacity development support to communities on one hand and establishment of an USTAWI sustainability fund on the other hand.
+Key partners include Safaricom Foundation, KCB Foundation, Spital, Mumias Sugar Company, Commercial Bank of Africa, AMIRAN Kenya and Wilde Ganzen-Netherlands among others.